 Your pregnancy belly is astonishing, your pants are getting tighter, your back and feet hurt, and you’re on an emotional roller coaster.
 Sound familiar?
-Here are 4 tips to help relax during pregnancy.
+Here are 4 tips to help reduce stress and relax during pregnancy.

 These four easy tips won’t make your stretch marks disappear, or cause you to take fewer trips to the restroom, but they will provide some much-needed relief during your pregnancy.

 Light the candles.
 Cue the relaxing mood music, and let the wafting aroma of your favorite bath salts or essential oils melt your cares away.
-Easier said then done, right?!
+Easier said than done, right?!

 But the simple act of taking a bath can work wonders to calm your mood.
 Use Epsom salts for an added dose of magnesium, as well as to soothe aching muscles.
 Some claim that Epsom salts can even improve digestive health and tighten your skin, two more amazing benefits.
 Feeling better, yet?

-As great as baths are, don’t lie in the tub for more than 15 minutes, and don’t neglect to moisturize your skin with some oil afterwards.
+As great as baths are, don’t lie in the tub for more than 15 minutes, and don’t neglect to moisturize your skin with some oil afterward.
 In the advanced stages of pregnancy, your partner should be at home to help you safely out of the tub.

 Avoid the hot tub until the end of pregnancy, or even after the baby arrives.
 Hot tubs can quickly raise your body temperature to a dangerous high, and they’re known to be a breeding ground for germs, so you’re probably better off sticking to the bathtub!